Glyphack/Glyphack/content/blog/huec/index.md

 tags: []
 ---

-I was looking for a way to control my Philips light without their terrible app.
+I was looking for a way to control my Philips light without their terrible app[^1].
 All my searches led to this conclusion: you need to buy a hue bridge to control the lamp from pc.
 But I don't want to have another device just to do what my pc is capable of doing right now.